The Dark Knight (2008)

 - In the opening montage, several bank robbers wearing plastic masks that look exactly like Joker's makeup shoot each other with guns in a battle for the wealth they are trying to steal.
 However, no blood is shown at all.

-- The Joker threatens to kill people stuck in cruise ships.
+- The Joker threatens to kill people stuck in ferries.

 - The movie opens with a bank robbery.
 There are several scenes of men being shot, however it either cuts away, happens offscreen or there is no blood shown.
 A man has what looks like a grenade shoved into his mouth, but it is then shown that it is a gas canister.